 Victoria’s use of REFCLs for bushfire prevention in rural areas with long lines, difficult terrain, and high vegetation cover is a world-first.

 As with the implementation of any new technology, challenges were encountered.
 Energy Safe granted specific time extensions and exemptions to enable resolution of key technical and delivery issues that were beyond the control of the electricity companies who are required to deliver this ambitious program.
 Despite these extensions, the overall program rollout was completed prior to the 2023/24 bushfire season and is delivering the intended benefits to Victorians.

 The PBST trials indicated that REFCLs could reduce powerline bushfire ignition risk between 48 and 60 per cent.

-Following completion of tranche 1, ESV commissioned two independent reports (Cost Benefit Analysis and Functional Performance Review) into the REFCL program in 2020.
-The functional performance report found that the REFCLs installed are meeting this expectation.
+Following completion of tranche 1, Energy Safe commissioned two independent reports into the REFCL program in 2020 (see Cost Benefit Analysis and Functional Performance Review, on this page).
+The functional performance report found that the REFCLs are meeting this expectation.